cpadilla/christofer-rocks/src/blog/The_Origins_of_Space_Pirates.md

 Because the game naturally fosters strong community relationships through gameplay, the forums were active and there were many great contributions to the wiki.
 Players were encouraged to create [biographies](https://web.archive.org/web/20071221044011/http://v2wiki.chosenspace.com/index.php/Captains) for their characters, and there was even a forum dedicated to [roleplaying](https://web.archive.org/web/20080111192831/http://forum.chosenspace.com/viewforum.php?f=20&sid=5396b9c87c7165491f1e5f7957c9d4df) your character!

 It reminded me of when [I](https://comnet.imperialnetwork.com/member/7562/) used to participate in a Star Wars roleplaying forum called [The Vast Empire](https://www.vastempire.com/main/).
-(To my surprise, the forum seems to have been revitalized lately!)

 Like myself, I found others who went on nostalgic spirit quests to find their long lost game.
 Some of these pilgrims even formed small [communities](https://www.reddit.com/r/chosenspace).
 Still [others](https://adamjsmithauthor.blogspot.com/2012/02/) who stumbled on Chosen Space stayed *because* of the community.